ossu/computer-science/coursepages/spd/README.md

     If you're in it for the knowledge, take SPD -- it's free but inactive If you're in it for the certificate, take and pay for How To Code -- it's still an active course

+### Can I do this course is another programming language?

+This course has really integrated with the programming languages it uses.
+We suggest you to use the language specified by the course.
+While, the concepts you learn from this course are applicable anywhere, trying to do the course with another language is not really sensible, and would just lead to wastage of time.

+### Can I use another IDE?
+I don't like Dr. Racket.

+The programs in this course embed pictures and rich-text blocks in the code, which means, the files cannot be opened by other IDEs.
+While it is possible to prepare the starter files for use with other IDEs, you need Dr. Racket for that, and the time needed to do that can be better utilized in learning the concepts taught by the course.

+## Credits

+The problem starter files and the space invaders instructions were taken from the course ["Systematic Program Design" on Edx](https://learning.edx.org/course/course-v1:UBCx+SPD1x+2T2015), licensed under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.